aarontran/snr-filaments/agenda.md

 * check expressions for cut-off energy, diffusion terms in Sean's solution (using Bmin vs. B0 in certain places).

+* Check advective solution for damped case!
+This will be crucial for the radio rims, because we can make the case that our modeling is reasonable if D is truly negligible (no need to invoke strange D^2 B assumption!)

+QUESTION: does the strength/intensity of radio emission from SNRs require any amplification, or is an ambient ISM field strength enough to produce the observed emission?

 ### Lower priority / details
 * Manuscript data (Tycho regions-6, SN 1006)
   - Tycho loss-limited fits with eta2 = 1 fixed